swharden/Maui.Graphics/website/content/quickstart/console/_index.md

 ---
 Title: Maui.Graphics Console Quickstart
-Description: How to use Maui.Graphics in a Console Application
+Description: How to draw using Maui.Graphics in a Console Application
 ---

 This page describes how to draw using Maui.Graphics from a console application and save the output as an image file.